Motivating Yourself with Self-Compassion: Learning Healthy Motivation Practices

 The APA describes self-compassion as a non-critical stance toward one’s inadequacies and failures and notes that it’s derived from Buddhist thought traditions.

-In spirituality and psychology, the concept of self-compassion is a reminder to show yourself the same kindness and understanding you might extend to a good friend.
+In spirituality and psychology, the concept of self-compassion is a reminder to show yourself the same kindness and understanding you might extend to your best friend.

 Our modern understanding of self-compassion was partly shaped by Kristen Neff and Chris Germer, who co-created research-based strategies to teach self-compassion skills.
 In Kristen Neff’s work and other psychological research, self-compassion is often linked to resilience, or your ability to adapt to challenging life experiences.
 Research shows that when an individual is more resilient, they may be better able to respond to upsetting or stressful events positively, effectively, and flexibly.
 Research shows that resilience is one of the most direct and measurable outcomes when individuals practice self-compassion and mindfulness over time.

 Mindfulness teaches individuals to notice and focus on their feelings, potentially increasing self-compassion.
+This awareness can lead to self improvement as you learn to care for yourself.
 By attending to your feelings and cultivating positive emotions like gratitude, joy, delight, and awe, you can train yourself to be more open to your emotions and potentially boost your life satisfaction.
+Over time, practicing self-compassion can feel natural, fostering a more positive outlook

 Collectively, these outcomes may result in greater resilience and the development of a growth mindset, helping you live a fulfilled life.
+Self-compassion also helps you process your emotional experience in a healthy way.
 When you’re more in tune with your emotions, you can develop tools to “shift” your brain out of unwanted self-criticism, which may improve your ability to withstand adverse events and daily stressors.

 The relationship between self-compassion, resilience, and motivation